Memory Tagging: A Memory Efficient Design: How MTE is used in Real-World Systems

 \subsection{LLVM Stack Tagging}

 LLVM, the backend used with clang, has been updated to assign MTE tags to stack variables in the function prologue~\cite{llvm-mte-stack-desc, llvm-mte-stack-code, scudo-heap-llvm-tagging-desc}.
-When LLVM creates a new stack frame, it uses the {\sf IRG} instruction to generate a random tag for the base pointer, and then increments the tag by one for each argument and local variable.
-All stack objects are aligned to 16 bytes (granule size) and the tag value 0 is excluded.

-Note that LLVM does not assign a fresh random tag to each stack variable because that would require allocating one register to hold a tagged pointer for each stack variable.
-The increment-by-one strategy makes it possible to use the tagged base pointer to access all stack variables using pointer arithmetic of the address and the tag, namely using the {\sf ADDG/SUBG} instructions.

-LLVM has not yet implemented tagging for global variables, although there is ongoing discussion on this topic~\cite{llvm-dev-globals-tagging}.
-We also note that the granule holding the return address is not tagged because it is already protected by ARM's Pointer Authentication~\cite{arm-pac-whitepaper}.

-\paragraphb{Security} As in the case of the Chrome allocator discussed in the previous section, the deterministic nature of the increment-by-one strategy enables an overflow attack on stack variables that succeeds with probability one.
+Similar to the Chrome allocator discussed in the previous section, LLVM uses an increment-by-one strategy to tag stack variables, which enables an overflow attack on stack variables that succeeds with probability one.
 We were able to successfully run this attack in an MTE-enabled VM in QEMU.

-\paragraphb{An improvement} Our recommendation for using a random odd offset $\delta$ discussed in the previous section applies here as well.
-A different $\delta$ could be sampled for every new stack frame.
-This can make overflows harder to mount, with much lower register pressure than random tagging for all variables.
+We discuss the implementation, the attack, and our suggested improvements in Appendix~\ref{sec:app-llvm}.

 \ignore{ We use a similar threat model as used for analysing glibc.

 \paragraphi{Spatial Safety} Since all objects in the same stack frame have different (but sequential) tags, benign overflows within the stack frame would be caught deterministically.
 But, a malicious attacker could cause an overflow into any other stack variable by incrementing the tag of a single pointer.
 Listing \ref{lst:llvm-spatial-attack} demonstrates an example vulnerable code - there are two buffers on the stack frame, and by decrementing {\tt arr2}'s tag by 1, the attacker can overflow into {\tt arr1}.
 We compiled this code using clang-11 and were able to successfully run this attack in an MTE-enabled VM in QEMU, for all possible tag values of {\tt arr2}.